flauschzelle/cli-wordle/README.md

 In addition to the files in this repo, the game needs a **word list** to choose words from.
 I didn't include word lists directly in here to keep them from bloating the size of this repo, but the game will automatically download a word list when you run it for the first time.
 This will use between 3 and 30 MB per language.

-## Word length
+## Word length and language
-The default word length is 5 letters, but it can easily be changed if you want to try something else.
+The default word length is 5 letters and the default language is English.

-To set the new word length in the game, change the value of `word_len` in `cli_wordle.py` (line 11) before playing.

-## Language

-The default language is English.

-If you want to guess German, French, Spanish, or Toki Pona words instead, change the value of `language` in `cli_wordle.py` (line 12) to `"German"`, `"French"`, `"Spanish"` or `"Toki Pona"`.
+To change one or both of these, edit the `config.txt` file.

+Currently, sources are included for the following languages:

+- English
+- French
+- German
+- Spanish
+- Toki Pona

+If you want to use one of these, you can just set the language name in line 5 of `config.txt`.

-If you want to use any other language, add the name of the language and the url of a word list (utf8-encoded _.txt_ file) to `sources` in `generate_word_list.py` (line 6) and change the value of `language` in `cli_wordle.py` (line 12) to the new language name.
+If you want to use any other language, add the name of the language and the url of a word list (utf8-encoded _.txt_ file) to the list of sources at the end of `config.txt`.

-Feel free to let me know where to find a good word list for any language you like, so I can include it in the game.
+Feel free to let me know where to find a good word list for any language you like, so I can include it for everyone.

-If your word list is not available online, you can also manually put it in a file named `words_<language>.txt` and change the `language` value in `cli_wordle.py` without adding a URL anywhere.
+If your word list is not available online, you can also manually put it in a file named `words_<language>.txt` and change the `language` value in `config.txt` without adding a line to the source list.